Executive MBA Program - FAQs

 BGSU has some of the most respected full-time faculty members in their fields of study.
 They are active in research, service, and consulting with a wide variety of leading organizations and companies.
 Most Faculty members hold Ph.D.’s and they provide interactive class discussions that foster student engagement and learning.
 EMBA classes are taught “in-load” as part of our faculty members’ regular teaching responsibilities and not in addition to their regular work load.

 Our ”one-stop shop” is a significant advantage of being enrolled in the EMBA program.
 Students receive comprehensive administrative support from the Graduate and Executive Programs in Business staff.
 Our “one-stop shop” handles much of the administrative work and details of your registration so you can focus your valuable time on coursework.
-Our staff will register you for classes, handle billing issues, buy and mail your text books and course materials, provide breakfast, lunch, and snacks on class days, and assist you with any issues you may have related to your enrollment at BGSU.
+Our staff will register you for classes, buy and mail your text books and course materials, provide breakfast, lunch, and snacks on class days, and assist you with any issues you may have related to your enrollment at BGSU.

 By enrolling in BGSU’s EMBA program, you will be surrounded by the region’s most experienced and motivated professionals.
 You will be learning from and with the area’s current and future leaders.
 On average, a student in our program has fifteen years of professional work experience and is already a manager in his/her organization.
 Ages generally range from the late twenties to early fifties.
 Students come from a wide variety of professional backgrounds and types of organizations.
 Most students in a given cohort do not have an undergraduate degree in business.